A basic $n$ dimensional representation of Artin braid group $B_n$, and a general Burau representation: A General Burau representation

-In this section, we introduce a more general representation for $B_n$, a very special case of which is the unreduced Burau representation \cite{Burau}.
-Thus, we call it the general Burau representation.
-Moreover, another special case of it will be the representation defined in Section \ref{The representation}.
-The idea behind the present section is as follows.
-To define the representation of Section \ref{The representation}, we essentially assigned a specific $2$-by-$2$ matrix representation to the basic crossing of two strands in $B_2$, and then extended that representation to $B_n$ in the most natural way.
-The unreduced Burau representation, if considered from purely linear algebra point of view, is defined in the same manner.
+In this section, by continuing the same intuitive path analyzing approach, only by introducing an additional parameter, we greatly improve the representation in Section \ref{core idea} into the one with much smaller kernel.
+This more general representation includes the unreduced Burau representation \cite{Burau}, as a special case.\\

+For that, not only we assign $\mathbf{t}$ and $\mathbf{b}$ as described before, but also we assign to the top strand a new {\it weight}, $\mathbf{\omega}$, relative to itself (hence the $i\ i$ position).
+After some inspection we realise the only way for the representation to work is if $\mathbf{\omega = 1-tb}$.
+This leads to the more general representation defined by,

+which, after renaming of the parameters, is {\bf Case 1} in the following theorem.
+Similarly, if we assign to the bottom strand the {\it weight} $\mathbf{1-tb}$, we will arrive at the {\bf Case 2} in the following theorem, after renaming of the parameters.
+Moreover, as we will see, we can not assign the new weight to both strands at the same time.\\

-This prompted us to ask the question, what is the most general possible $2$-by-$2$ matrix that can be assigned to the basic crossing of two strands in $B_2$, which can then be extended to a representation of $B_n$ in a natural way.
-The result, the answer to the above question, is summarized in the following theorem, Theorem \eqref{maintheorem2}.
+In the following theorem we have renamed the parameters to better exhibit the generality of the result.
+In other words, to present an answer to the following question. {\it What is the most general possible $2$-by-$2$ matrix that can be assigned to the basic crossing of two strands in $B_2$, which can then be extended to a representation of $B_n$ in a natural way}?

 \begin{theorem} Let $B_n$ be the braid group with Artin generators $\sigma_i,\, 1\leq i \leq n-1$.
 Let $\mathbb{Z}[a^{\pm1}, b^{\pm 1}, c^{\pm 1}, d^{\pm 1}]$ be the ring of Laurent polynomials in four variables, over $\mathbb{Z}$.
 The map,